This post originally appeared at Heft, May 28, 2017.

 Tanaka goes on to cite the Arab Spring as social revolution made possible by the internet, and how Brazilians are “just starting to make a better use out of this amazing tool.”

 “Internet is taking down mass control.
 The big media groups controlling news by how it suits best what they want the message to be and what they want us to read are no longer the sole owners of information.
 You go after what you want.
 You bond to whomever you want.
 You explore whatever you may want to.
 With the advent of the internet, the small is no longer speechless, there is a voice.
 The anonymous become acknowledged.
 The world comes together.
 And then the system may fall.”

 The system, which we can confidently pin down as capitalism, appears to be the overarching, central problem Tanaka is etching at.
 The mass free-market enterprise keeping us from his projected utopia.

 And looking back, 2015, overall, did seem like an uphill climb.
 We experienced huge advancements in social justice and equality like the Supreme Court ruling of same-sex marriages, the growing protests and awareness of Black Lives Matters amidst continued police killings, the promotion of gender equality and fair pay in Hollywood, Caitlyn Jenner introduced herself for the first time on the cover of Vanity Fair.
-Heck, even an ongoing U.S. Justice Department investigation began after the May raid of a Zurich Luxury Hotel with hopes of cracking down on the dirty money dealings of FIFA, world soccer’s governing body.
+Heck, even an ongoing U.S. Justice Department investigation began after the May raid of a Zurich Luxury Hotel with hopes of cracking down on the dirty money dealings of FIFA, world soccer’s administering body.